 Petrol Diesel Price Update: Know latest petrol, diesel prices in your city

-Today is the 232nd consecutive day when there has been no change in the price of petrol and diesel in India.
-Thus, there has been some relief for the common people on the inflation front
+Today is the 234th consecutive day when there has been no change in the price of petrol and diesel in India.
+Thus, there has been some relief for the common people on the inflation front.

 There has been a decline in the price of crude oil in the international market.
 The price of WTI crude has gone down to $78 per barrel and that of Brent crude is at $85 per barrel.